How We Stay Connected Sailing The World – Free Wifi, Phones, & Satellite

 We think the inReach is an exceptional device for all of our adventures.
 If we’re taking Minion (our dinghy) on a long trip or heading inland it’s always with us.
 It’s way more feature-rich than the SPOT or Ocean Signal rescueME, and we think a better gadget to have on board.
 If you’re debating between the Iridium Go and the inReach I can only offer this: We have them both, we like them both for different reasons and redundancy is always good on a sailboat.
 Land adventures, the Garmin wins hands down.
 But, if you are offshore sailing and crossing oceans, the PredictWind + Iridum Go would be my first choice.

 Internet Creepers & Safety Concerns

 You know, those creepers in the corner drinking cheap whiskey attached to the same network you are.
 If they really wanted to, they could connect to your computer and intercept credit card numbers or worse, your deepest darkest internet searches!
-We all know we should never use a public network to log into bank accounts or check your credit card balances…but there’s a simple work around.
+We all know we should never use a public network to log into bank accounts or check our credit card balances…but there’s a simple workaround.

-VPN’s can be a globe-trotting-working-nomads savior.
+VPNs (we use SurfShark) can be a globe-trotting-working-nomads savior.
 Like that time when we wanted to YouTube Live chat with our Patrons, but YTL was blocked in Ecuador (true story).
-Once we realized what the issue was, we turned on the VPN and voilà, we were live streaming (and probably violating some Ecuadorian internet laws…but hey, what’s a YouTuber to do?).
+Once we realized what the issue was, we turned on the VPN, and voilà, we were live streaming (and probably violating some Ecuadorian internet laws…but hey, what’s a YouTuber to do?).